Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 After finishing third overall, he qualified for the finals later that year, which was held at Montluçon.

 Géminiani was quoted as saying, “my father knew my very marked penchant for attacking and gave me several words of advice.
 Among other things, to attack on a hill he had seen 15km from the finish.
 During the race, I followed my father’s advice.
 When the hill came, I put in a big attack.
 The gap grew quickly to 20 seconds.
 I’d done it!
 The peloton didn’t see me again.
 I crossed the line as the winner.
-And sign of destiny – who came sixth?
+And a sign of destiny – who came sixth?
 A certain Louison Bobet, whose destiny was to be so closely linked to mine in the years that followed.”

 From there, Géminiani began racing in mixed amateur-professional races after the war, first locally and then nationally.

-He received a professional contract in 1946 to race for the Métropole team from its manager, Romain Bellenger, and rode his first Tour de France in 1947.
+He received a professional contract in 1946 to race for the Métropole team from its manager, Romain Bellenger and rode his first Tour de France in 1947.

 However, his debut in the French Grand Tour proved to be a disaster.